 What is Low-Density Polyethylene (LDPE)?

-First, the raw petroleum-based materials are broken down into small molecules, then the ethylene gas is separated and funneled into a reactor.
+Initially, the petrofuel raw materials are first reduced to small monomeric units, afterwards, the ethylene gas is isolated and directed towards a reactor.

-In the reactor, it’ll come into contact with an initiator like oxygen or organic peroxide.
-Then, the polymerization will begin.
+In the reactor, an initiator such as oxygen or organic peroxide will be used alongside with the gas, then, polymerization will begin.

 • Blow molding